 Wander the Flea Market in Monastiraki Square

-Like many old European cities, Athens is home to quite a few town squares, the most famous of which is Monastiraki.
+Like most of the best cities in Greece, Athens is home to quite a few town squares, the most famous of which is Monastiraki.
 This bustling open-air center is surrounded by a combination of modern and old buildings, delicious places to eat, and plenty of shops for picking up souvenirs and beyond.

 It’s the best place to people-watch in the city, with locals and tourists alike constantly passing through or stopping for a drink and a snack.